 Sometimes when you find the invention you were searching for, it may tell you if the patent has expired due to patent payments not being made.

-Step 3: Go to the US Patent website and enter in the captcha to get to the search screen.
+Go to the US Patent Website and enter in the captcha to get to the search screen.

-Step 5: Check the patents status to see if it is Active, Expired or Abandoned.
+Check the status of the patents to see if it is Active, Expired or Abandoned.

 If it is abandoned you can possibly take over the patent payments and it could become yours.
 If the patent is active, this is where you can possibly take over the patent payments.
 However, not all inventors want to part with their patents.

 Finding expired drug patents can be a great business idea, but very competitive.
 At about the 20-year mark when the patent for a drug ends, the patent expires and is open for the public to access and produce.
 This creates a huge surge in supply for that drug, as well as a large decrease in price so everyone can afford it.

 Using the Drug Patent Watch Website, you can find any drug that is patented, its expiry date and other in-depth details.
 I find the best way to do this is to search by year.
 This allows you to plan ahead if you were going to go into the generic drug manufacturing business.